kirbysebastian/TicTacToe/README.md

 ### Running the game
 Plays Human to Human game mode by default
 ```
+// For Linux
 ./play
+// For Windows
+python3 play.py
 ```
 or
 ```
+// For Linux
 ./play --mode <mode number>
+// For Windows
+python3 play.py --mode <mode numer>
 ```
 ---